oktadev/native-java-examples/README.md

 # Native Java Framework Examples: Micronaut, Quarkus, and Spring Boot

 This repository contains example OAuth 2.0 resource servers built with Micronaut, Quarkus, and Spring Boot.
-If you'd like to see how they were built, please read, [Build Native Java Apps with Micronaut, Quarkus, and Spring Boot][blog].
+If you'd like to see how they were built, please read, [Native Java Apps with Micronaut, Quarkus, and Spring Boot][blog].

 **Prerequisites:** [Java 11 with GraalVM](https://sdkman.io/), https://httpie.io/[HTTPie], and [Docker](https://docs.docker.com/engine/install/).